Krunal-Thumar/login-page/README.md

 Inside the project ('Login'), there are two directories: 'client' for the FrontEnd and 'server' for the BackEnd.

-BackEnd Setup: Navigate to the 'server' directory and type: npm install express pg cors
+BackEnd Setup: Navigate to the 'server' directory and type: npm install & npm install express pg cors

 And run: node server.js